AndrewWren/gen-text-and-image/README.md

 your views on Good and Bad may differ from mine!
 Can you find further improved prompts?

-Try also using more `cohere` tools.
+Try also using more Cohere tools.
 I found that training a [classifier](https://docs.cohere.ai/text-classification) on Good and Bad examples, and then using this classification as a filter, helped poor prompts, but getting a good prompt was more effective.
 Visualisation of